ChristianLowe/Grognaks-Mod-Manager/readme.txt

 Changelog

 1.7:
-- Lowered the required Python version to 2.6.
+- Lowered the required Python version to 2.6
+- Added a Linux/Mac launcher (modman.command) to guarantee a terminal
 - Added forum-scraped metadata for most mod files (based on their md5)
 - Added a right-click clipboard menu to the text area.
 - Added ini setting: never_run_ftl